-A new resident student is one that has established a legal residence within the school district and is living with custodial parent or court-appointed guardian.
-New resident students MUST PROVIDE: 1.
-Two Proofs of Residence
+A new resident student is one that has established a legal residence within the school district and is living with a custodial parent or court- appointed guardian.
+New resident students MUST PROVIDE:

-- a) A copy of a current utility bill, renter's agreement, real estate contract, etc. - b) An Enrollment Declaration form certified by the Guthrie Public Schools' Transportation Department. - 2.
-Immunizations Records - 3.
-Copy of Birth Certificate - 4.
-The name, address, phone and fax number of the previous school attended - 5.
-CDIB (Certified Degree of Indian Blood), if applicable - 6.
-Official withdrawal form from previous school if enrolling after the start of school - 7.
-Transcripts from previous school attended (high school students only) - 8.
-Social Security Number, if available - 9.
-Special Education Records or Gifted/Talented Records, if applicable, are helpful in ensuring the proper placement of student.
+- Two Proofs of Residence - o A copy of a current utility bill, renter's agreement, real estate contract, etc. - o An Enrollment Declaration form certified by the Guthrie Public Schools' Transportation Department. - Immunizations Records - Copy of Birth Certificate - The name, address, phone and fax number of the previous school attended - CDIB (Certified Degree of Indian Blood), if applicable - Official withdrawal form from previous school if enrolling after the start of school - Transcripts from previous school attended (high school students only) - Social Security Number, if available - Special Education Records or Gifted/Talented Records, if applicable, are helpful in ensuring the proper placement of student.

-Other information that may be required:

-Proof of custody / guardianship - court appointed papers (signed by a judge) denoting custody for students not living with both parents listed on the birth certificate.
+Other information that may be required: proof of custody / guardianship - court appointed papers (signed by a judge) denoting custody for students not living with both parents listed on the birth certificate.